rolling-scopes-school/tasks/tasks/react/project-management-system-EN.md

 Pay attention that we leave the final set of tools and design up to you to not limit your possibilities and imagination.

-Design, prototype, as well as the implementation of the application itself to your taste.
+Design, prototype, as well as the implementation of the application are up to you.

 Here's the list of examples of working prototypes: